refractproject/rfcs/text/0000-utilities-profile.md

 This proposes we move `extend`, `select`, and `option` from the base specification to its own profile.

-Note that I'm calling this a "profile" versus a "namespace."
-This is pending this [RFC](https://github.com/refractproject/rfcs/pull/30).
-If we do not go the route proposed there, we can refer to this as a Utility Namespace.

 # Motivation

 The main motivation is to make the base specification as simple as possible.
-In ever implementation we've created for consuming Refract, such as from the Parse Result or API Description results, we have not needed to use any of these elements.
+In every implementation we've created for consuming Refract, such as from the Parse Result or API Description results, we have not needed to use any of these elements.